shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

    - Look for issues labeled `help wanted` or `good first issue` if you are a first-time contributor.

 2. **Comment on the Issue**:
    - Before starting work on an issue, comment on the issue to let others know that you are working on it.
 This helps prevent duplicate work.
+Once the issue is assigned to you, you can start working on it.

+   If you are not able to make progress on an issue in 4 days, you will be unassigned from the issue and it will be available for others to work on.

 3. **Fork the Repository**:
    - Fork the repository to your own GitHub account by clicking the "Fork" button on the top right of the repository page.